kalibbalajohnson/Poultry-Management-System/README.md

 The project is organized into the following directories:

-- **`Web App/`**
-  Contains the React.js application for the frontend, providing an intuitive interface for users to interact with the system.
+- **`Web App/`** - Contains the React.js application for the frontend, providing an intuitive interface for interacting with the system.

-- **`Mobile App/`**
-  Contains the Dart code for the Flutter-based mobile application, offering on-the-go access to system features.
+- **`Mobile App/`** - Contains the Dart code for the Flutter-based mobile application, offering on-the-go access to system features.

-- **`API/`**
-  Contains the Node.js/Express.js application for the backend, handling core server-side logic and database interactions.
+- **`API/`** - Contains the Node.js/Express.js application for the backend, handling core server-side logic and database interactions.

-- **`AI Model/`**
-  Contains the FastAPI service for serving AI-based predictive models to enhance decision-making processes.
+- **`AI Model/`** - Contains the FastAPI service for serving AI-based predictive models to enhance decision-making processes.

-- **`Arduino/`**
-  Contains the Arduino code for IoT systems, enabling sensor integration and real-time monitoring of poultry conditions.
+- **`Arduino/`** - Contains the Arduino code for IoT systems, enabling sensor integration and real-time environment monitoring.

 ## Prerequisites
 Make sure you have the following installed on your system: